joelTakahashiOlsson/KRN-projects/README.md

-# krn-projects
+# KRN-projects
-Various private projects related to KR nation, Lund.
+Various private projects related to KR nation in Lund.
 Work in progress.

-Note: The order sheets were made in Google sheets and exported as Excel files.
-They can be reopened as Google sheet files in Google docs.
+Note: The order sheets were made in Google Sheets and exported as Excel files.
+They can be reopened as Google Sheet files in Google Docs.

 ## Projects:
 - New order sheet for sittnings (in progress, nearly done)